luraess/julia-parallel-course-EGU21/README.md

 On the CPU, multi-threading is made accessible via [Base.Threads] and the environment variable [JULIA_NUM_THREADS] can be used to define the number of cores to use on the CPU, e.g. `export JULIA_NUM_THREADS=2` to enable 2 threads (2 CPU cores).

 ### Running on GPUs
 The [CUDA.jl] module permits to launch compute kernels on Nvidia GPUs natively from within [Julia].
-[JuliaGPU] provides further reading and [introductory material](https://juliagpu.gitlab.io/CUDA.jl/tutorials/introduction/) about GPU ecosystem within Julia.
+[JuliaGPU] provides further reading and [introductory material](https://juliagpu.gitlab.io/CUDA.jl/tutorials/introduction/) about GPU ecosystems within Julia.

 ⤴️ [_back to content_](#content)